BotLibre/BotLibre/botlibre-web/docker/README.md

 To start the containers using Docker Compose, run the following command from the same directory as the `docker-compose.yml` file:
 \
 `$ sudo docker-compose up`

-For more instructions on how to use the Docker Compose CLI, see [Technology/Docker/Docker_Compose_CLI.md](../../Technology/Docker/Docker_Compose_CLI.md).